antwanvdm/php-oop-music-collection/README.md

 - Add eager loading option for ORM
 - Refactor some stuff in the ORM (see todos in code)
 - Add some kind of event dispatching system
+- Enable system to also return JSON response next to HTML
-- Add a translator with translation files
+- ~~Add a translator with translation files~~
 - ~~Implement CLI bootstrap~~
 - ~~Add cronjob support ("tasks")~~
 - Make wrapper (request object?) for super globals $_GET/$_POST